Article Updated: April 23, 2020

 2. 75/25 rule changed to 60/40 – BUT with an “all or nothing” requirement

 The existing rule required that 75% of the forgiven amount be spent on payroll.
-The new rules reduced that to 60%, except it is now an all or nothing approach – to be eligible for ANY forgiveness, you must spend at least 60% of the loan on payroll.
-There is some expectation this “cliff” concept will still be revisited, based on communications between the representative who originally co-sponsored the House bill, and two Senators who voiced a desire to issue technical corrections to keep a sliding scale on forgiveness as in the original law.
+The new rules reduced that to 60%, except it is now an all or nothing approach – to be eligible for ANY forgiveness, you must spend at least 60% of the forgivable amount of the loan on payroll.
+The technical nature of the bill language doesn’t change the requirements under the earlier SBA guidance that at least 75% of the loan amount be used for payroll, so we anticipate that new rulings will be issued to match the two standards.
+There is also some expectation this “cliff” concept will still be revisited, based on communications between the representative who originally co-sponsored the House bill, and two Senators who voiced a desire to issue technical corrections to keep a sliding scale on forgiveness as in the original law.

 3. June 30th safe harbor extended to December 31